CCU is Tobacco-Free

 Tobacco-free is a growing trend among colleges and universities across the nation and in South Carolina.
 CCU leaders chose to proactively make the move to provide ample time to implement the change, rather than being forced to react quickly if it becomes a mandate.

 In keeping with the University’s mission to “develop students who are… prepared to be productive, responsible, healthy citizens with a global perspective,” CCU leaders decided that becoming a tobacco-free campus would be highly beneficial.
-By choosing to transition now, CCU can take the most humane approach, communicating the change to the campus community while putting in place support programs to assist those who wish to quit smoking before and during program implementation.
+By choosing to transition now, CCU can take the most humane approach, communicating the change to the campus community while putting in place support programs to assist those who wish to quit smoking.

 Did You Know?